AniketAKT/VirtualMouse/README.md

-*Video Reference in the link in About Section*
+# *Video Reference is in the link in About Section*

 Perform different Mouse functionalities just by using your hand gestures.
 Like: